petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-developer-setup/liferay-workspace.md

     Type `lcp --help` to confirm that the tool is installed.

+1. Configure the CLI tool to point to Liferay Cloud Platform's remote URL (`liferay.cloud`).
+See [Configuring the CLI Remote](https://learn.liferay.com/en/w/liferay-cloud/reference/command-line-tool#configuring-the-cli-remote) for instructions.

+1. Run the `lcp login` command to authenticate the CLI tool with your platform account.

 1. Choose and install one of these IDEs in your computer:
    - [VS Code](https://code.visualstudio.com/download) (recommended)
    - [Sublime Text](https://www.sublimetext.com/download)